 This recipe is a simple but fun one.
 Whether you are new to the slime trend or you're just looking for a flashy, colorful recipe, this article will certainly not disappoint.
 When I was a little girl, I made this slime.
 I remember loving the sparkles and seeing the "fish" swimming around.
 Truly magical.

 Step 1.
-Measure out 1 cup of clear glue and pour into a large mixing bowl.
+Measure out 1 cup of clear glue and pour it into a large mixing bowl.

 Step 2.
 Pour one cup of water into the bowl with the glue.
 Mix the ingredients together.
 You may add another 1/4 to 1/2 cup of water for a different texture.

 Step 3.
 Find a separate smaller container.
 Pour 1 teaspoon of Borax powder into a cup of hot water.
 The water does not need to be boiled, just hot enough to dissolve the powder.

 Step 4.
 After you have mixed up the Borax and hot water, slowly pour the mixture into your glue/water mixture.
 Start stirring quickly.
 Your slime is already starting to form!
 Keep stirring until all the water is mixed in.
 If you think you need to add more water, go ahead.